darinz/DL/04_Training_Techniques/01_regularization_methods.md

 Dropout is a regularization technique that randomly deactivates neurons during training to prevent co-adaptation and improve generalization.

+> **Explanation:**
+> Dropout works by randomly setting a fraction of the input units to zero at each update during training time.
+This prevents the network from becoming too reliant on any particular neuron, encouraging redundancy and robustness in the learned representations.

 ### Mathematical Formulation

 Dropout can be expressed as: